dylandreimerink/gobpfld/cmd/examples/Example.md

 func#5 @147
 ```

+## tailcall

+This eBPF program demonstrates [Tail calls](https://docs.cilium.io/en/stable/bpf/#tail-calls).
+It is functionally identiacal to the BPF to BPF example except the functions for the different protocols are implemented as seperate programs linked together using tail calls.

+When tail calling another program the called program fully takes over and never returns back to the original program.
+This feature has a number of useful use cases, but does require some setup.
+For example tail calls allows multiple, seperatly compiled programs to cooperate.
+A security team can write a tool for network auditing and a networking team another program for forwarding, by sticking a small program enfront of both which can make the decition on which program should be called these two programs from different maintainers can run on the same network device.
+And since they are not the same program they can be seperatly upgraded and have seperate userspace applications to manage both (assuming the userspace programs can coordinate the loading/unloading sequence).

+Another usecase for a/b testing one or multiple variations of a eBPF program.
+Yet another is for using multiple generated XDP programs on the same network device.
+The posibilities are endless realy.

+However one must also keep the folloing limitations in mind:
+ * Tail calls have a limited depth(max 16 tail calls)
+ * Tail calls have no arguments, any data must be passed via the program specific context or via per-cpu maps(because all tail calls will be executed on the same CPU without interuptions between them, per cpu maps can be safely used as scratch buffers)
+ * Programs can only tail call to other programs of the same type and both must JIT'ed or both interperted, can't mix JIT and interperted eBPF programs.

 ## icmp_pcap

 This examples creates a raw socket and uses a eBPF program to filter out just ICMP traffic.
 It demonstrates how to write a socket filter program as well as how to attach a eBPF program to a socket using a file descriptor.